ShellDisciple/ShellDisciple/README.md

 ## What You’ll Find Here

 This repository is a showcase of my work, designed to give potential employers a comprehensive view of my skills and capabilities.
-Here, you will find:
+Once I get eveerything loaded to this repo you will find:

 - **Python Projects:** Scripts, applications, and tools developed using Python and Django.
 - **Bash/Shell Scripts:** Automation scripts for various tasks on Linux systems.